Analog Physical-Layer Relay Attacks with Application to Bluetooth and Phase-Based Ranging: Relay Implementation

+The maximum distance the attacker can bridge can be found by means of a link budget analysis, where the wireless loss to and from the relay antennas as well as the total amplification gain and loss of the relay hardware needs to be taken into account.
 Note that our attacker implementation is based on a mixed-signal design with the relay channel being completely analog.
 As no sampling is involved, the attacker operates with minimum latency which is desired for attacks on proximity verification.
-On the other hand, targeted and intelligent signal manipulation becomes increasingly difficult for the attacker.
-However, such attacks are still possible as we show in Section~\ref{sec:relay_phase_manipulation}.
-Another aspect related to the relay's analog nature is immunity to interference.
-That is, \textit{all} signals picked up at the respective receiving station are simultaneously forwarded to the other (transmitting) station, including signals from the legitimate and other parties.
+On the other hand, targeted and intelligent signal manipulation is more difficult, yet possible as we show in Section~\ref{sec:relay_phase_manipulation}.
+Another aspect related to the analog nature is the impact of interference.
+In our setup, \textit{all} signals picked up by the receiving antenna are forwarded to the other relay station, including signals from the legitimate and other parties.
 Thus, multiple wireless devices in reach of the relay stations won't diminish the attacker's success.
 Still, interference from other devices may affect the legitimate receiver, as is always the case in multi-user wireless settings.
 However, on the primary relay side, strong interfering signals could falsely trigger the power detector.
-Therefore, the attacker should ensure that the victim signals are the strongest received signals.
+We utilize a \SI{2.4}{\GHz} bandpass filter on the power detector input, rejecting interference from other frequency bands.
+To mitigate in-band interference, the attacker should ensure that the victim signals are the strongest received signals, \eg, by means of short distances or directional antennas.
 In our experiments, we did not encounter performance degradation due to interference, even though operating in busy wireless environments.
-For instance, close-by \mbox{Wi-Fi} routers did not trigger the relay's power detection (cf.~Fig.~\ref{fig:advertising_interference} in the appendix).
+For instance, close-by \SI{2.4}{\GHz}~\mbox{Wi-Fi} routers did not trigger the relay's power detection (cf.~Fig.~\ref{fig:advertising_interference} in the appendix).
+Finally, in view of PaaK systems, please note that Bluetooth and \mbox{Wi-Fi} do not transmit simultaneously~\cite{classen_wireless_coexistence}.